Chinese Canadians in Greater Vancouver: Hong Kongers

 Vancouver received most of the Hong Kongers settling in British Columbia, and out of all of Canada British Columbia had the highest proportion of Hong Kong settlers.
 Many professionals, spurred by the impending 1997 Handover of Hong Kong and 1980s economic and political issues, immigrated to Vancouver.
 Therefore, late 20th century Hong Kong immigration had relatively more socioeconomically higher end persons compared to previous waves of Chinese immigration.
-Hong Kong immigrants perceived Vancouver as a good destination due to concerns about safety and the quality of Canadian schools.
+Hong Kong immigrants perceived Vancouver as a good destination due to a perception of high quality in Canadian schools.
 As of 2013 several Hong Kong-origin families based in Vancouver are transnational, meaning that members of the family may move between Hong Kong and Vancouver.

 Language

 Chinese languages have been spoken in Greater Vancouver since the first Chinese immigrants arrived in the area in the 19th century.
 Today, about 1 in 6 people in Greater Vancouver claim a Chinese language as their mother tongue.
 Historically, Cantonese had been the dominant Chinese language spoken by the Chinese diaspora in Greater Vancouver, being the language used in the community's radio and television programming.
-However, recent immigration from Mainland China has brought a significant number of Mandarin Chinese speakers to the region, and by the 2021 Census the population of Mandarin speakers had overtaken Cantonese speakers.
+However, recent immigration from Mainland China has brought a significant number of Standard Chinese speakers to the region, and by the 2021 Census the population of Mandarin speakers had overtaken Cantonese speakers.
 Canada's first Chinese-language newspaper, Wa-Ying Yat-Po (華英日報), was established in Vancouver in 1906.

 As of the 2021 census, Mandarin and Cantonese are the second- and fourth-most spoken mother tongues in Greater Vancouver respectively.
 (English and Punjabi are first and third respectively.)
 In the city of Richmond more people speak a Chinese language (48.4 percent) as a mother tongue than one of Canada's official languages (37.8 percent).
-In 2016, 22.5 percent of people in Greater Vancouver private households describing their ethnic origin as Chinese primarily spoke English at home.
+In 2021, 23.2 percent of people in Greater Vancouver describing their ethnic origin as Chinese spoke English as a mother tongue.